Policy

 1990 - Congress Passes RECA

-The RECA program was enacted in 1990 to provide one-time compensation for a small group of downwinders and miners, however, it has excluded many potentially eligible people for decades.
+RECA was enacted in 1990 to provide one-time compensation for a small group of downwinders and miners, however, it has excluded many potentially eligible people for decades.
 In the original bill Congress "apologizes on behalf of the nation" to individuals who were "involuntarily subjected to increased risk of injury and disease to serve the national security interests of the United States."

 The bill was signed into law by President George Bush on October 15, 1990.

-Radiation Exposure Compensation Act Amendments passed via H.R.
-1: July 2025
+2025: Radiation Exposure Compensation Act Amendments passed via H.R.
+1

 EXTENDS: